Vintage Jewelry Definitions:

 Absolutely!
 We've shopped around and found we have prices set sometimes 1/2, 2/3rd's less than others, and sometimes even more.
 We don't have a brick and

 mortar foundation, so we can do it.
-Teresa, she buys vintage jewelry from around the world.
-Her favorites are the rhinestone jewelry, any size shape and form.
+BAVj's buys vintage jewelry from around the world.
+Some of the favorites are rhinestone jewelry, any size shape and form.

-I am interested in an item that is already sold, now what?
+I am interested in an item that is already sold, can you order another?

 All items are one of a kind and we don't have duplicates.
-They are vintage or antique.
+They are vintage or antique jewelry.
 Sorry, but if it is sold, then it is gone for good!
-If you see something that you
+If you see something

-The right ice* makes every day glamour a pleasing experience.
+The right jewelry makes every day glamour a pleasing experience.

 My name is Teresa.
 Selling Jewelry is a full time online business.
 I sell exclusively from this website.
 I've been selling Vintage Jewelry and Antique Jewelry, Art Deco

 Jewelry, Designer Jewelry, Mid Century Modern Jewelry or Modernist Jewelry, and Vintage Costume Jewelry to many satisfied customers and jewelry collectors

 You will find a HUGE selection of Vintage Earrings, Antique Necklaces, Antique Bracelets, Art Deco Necklaces, Art Deco Bracelets, Vintage Necklaces, Vintage Pins,

 and Vintage Bracelets.
 Other types of jewelry are Antique Jewellery, Edwardian Jewellery, Art Nouveau Jewellery, Bridal Jewelry, Retro Modern Jewelry, Men's

 Vintage Jewelry, Figural Jewelry, Patriotic Jewelry, and Collectible Designer Costume Jewelry.
 All jewelry is stored in air tight, light tight, and humidity free